procore/documentation/erp_integration/erp_access.md

 ---

-ERP access is only currently available a select number of clients.
+Access to ERP documentation is only available for a select number of Procore partners and clients.